backslash-f/simage/README.md

 [![license](https://img.shields.io/badge/license-mit-brightgreen.svg)](https://en.wikipedia.org/wiki/MIT_License)

 # SImage
 A wrapper around [`Core Graphics (CG)`](https://developer.apple.com/documentation/coregraphics) that provides functionalities such as combining images while adjusting their orientation.
-See the example below.
+See an example below.

 Because it relies on CG, it's already multi-platform.
 It supports iOS (+ iPadOS), macOS, Mac Catalyst, tvOS and watchOS.
 The results are returned as `CGImage`, which can be easily displayed (for example) in a `NSImage` (AppKit), `UIImage` (UIKit) or `Image` (SwiftUI).